Carlos Zambrano (footballer): Boca Juniors

 On the same he had his Dynamo Kyiv's contract terminated, Zambrano moved to Argentina to play for Boca Juniors.
 The transfer fee reported to have cost €1.8 million.
 He was presented at the club's the official photo team ahead of the 2020 season.

 Zambrano made his Boca Juniors debut on 4 March 2020, where he started and played 66 minutes before being substituted, in a 1–1 draw against Caracas.
 Four days later on 8 March 2020, Zambrano made his league debut for the club, again starting and played 68 minutes before being substituted, in a 1–0 win against Gimnasia LP, resulting Boca Juniors becoming champions.
 However, he suffered a fracture rib that kept him sidelined for month, but recovered by April.
 Zambrano rescinded his contract with Boca Juniors in December 2022, after arguing with coach Hugo Ibarra, who had previously separated him from the senior squad due to acts of indiscipline.

 Alianza Lima

 After terminating his contract with Boca Juniors, Zambrano joined Club Alianza Lima on January 8, 2023.
 Prior to his appointment at Alianza Lima, he stated in an interview that he had been previously offered from clubs in Uruguay, Brazil and the United States but declined them due to wanting Alianza Lima to win their third championship title in a row at the Peruvian Primera División as well as the club's participation in the 2023 Copa Libertadores.

+On January 23, 2026, Zambrano was accused of sexually assaulting a young Argentinian woman along with two other club teammates (Miguel Trauco and Sergio Peña) following a team event in Montevideo, Uruguay.
+He was subsequently removed from the team.